darkeclipz/shader-compendium/docs/lighting.md

 # Lighting models

-All the lighting models use the following notation, as illustrated in the image below.
+All the lighting models described on this page use the following notation, as illustrated in the image below.

 <figure>
     <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/0/01/Blinn_Vectors.svg/220px-Blinn_Vectors.svg.png" />